owsikm/Maze-Runner/README.md

 # Maze-Runner
-The program to generate and solve mases.
+The program to generate and solve mazes.